Germany urges Russia, Ukraine to work together on border control

 "(It is about ensuring) there is common border management in some form," said Steinmeier shortly before the meeting, which will also include Poland's foreign minister.

-Steinmeier added that the situation in eastern Ukraine must be stabilized and that it was important to ensure a substantial exchange develops between Russian President Vladimir Putin and Ukraine's new President Petro Poroshenko.
+Steinmeier added that the situation in eastern Ukraine must be stabilised and that it was important to ensure a substantial exchange develops between Russian President Vladimir Putin and Ukraine's new President Petro Poroshenko.

 The two met briefly in France last week at a World War Two anniversary event.